المعرفة:: NodeJS الحالة::مؤرشفة المراجع:: The Complete Node.js Developer Course 3rd Edition, coggro’s Notes, anuragkapur’s Notes

 npm install validator

-• The command does three important things:
+- The command does three important things:

-1. It creates a node_modules directory. npm uses this directory to store all the code for the npm modules you have installed.
+directory. npm uses this directory to store all the code for the npm modules you have installed. - It adds the module as a dependency by listing it in the dependencies property in

-3. npm creates a package-lock.json file.
+file.
 This includes detailed information about the modules you’ve installed which helps keep things fast and secure.

-• You should never make changes to node_modules or package-lock.json.
+- You should never make changes to

 # install as a dev dependency only